 - Overdose Prevention Case Studies:

 People who inject drugs (PWID) are at high risk for a range of adverse health outcomes including opioid use disorder and HIV infection.
 Although medication for opioid use disorder (MOUD) is immensely helpful for addressing opioid dependence and HIV pre-exposure prophylaxis (PrEP) has been found to successfully reduce HIV infection risk, engaging PWID in care is a challenge.
 Prior experiences with stigma and discrimination in the health care system can lead to distrust and reduced access to care.
-We are attempting to improve access to care by reaching PWID through trusted syringe services programs in two NC cities, using telemedicine for follow up visits.
-We are determining if treatment with MOUD and PrEP through syringe services programs is acceptable and feasible when conducted via telemedicine.
-We are also conducting in-depth interviews with participants to evaluate the program.
-This project is conducted in collaboration with the NC Harm Reduction Coalition and the Center for Prevention Services’ Queen City Needle Exchange.
+We are attempting to improve access to care by reaching PWID through trusted syringe services programs, using telemedicine for follow up visits.
+In the first phase of this project, we determined that treatment with MOUD and PrEP through syringe services programs (SSP) was acceptable and feasible when conducted via telemedicine.
+We also conducted in-depth interviews with participants to evaluate the program.
+This project was conducted in collaboration with the NC Harm Reduction Coalition and the Center for Prevention Services’ Queen City Harm Reduction.

 Since 2017, Granville-Vance Public Health has addressed opioid use disorder through a novel office-based opioid treatment (OBOT) program that offers medication for opioid use disorder (MOUD) and related health and counseling services.
 We are evaluating this program using a mixed-methods approach to: